-- Alain Bellemare has been President and Chief Executive Officer since February 13, 2015, prior to which he held the positions of President and Chief Executive Officer between July 2012 and January 2015 and Chief Operating Officer between September 2011 and July 2012, at UTC Propulsion and Aerospace Systems. - Dan Brennan has been Senior Vice President, Human Resources since February 10, 2017, prior to which he was Group Director Human Resources and Talent Development at CHR Plc since December 2014.
+- Alain Bellemare has been President and Chief Executive Officer since February 13, 2015, prior to which he held the position of President and Chief Executive Officer between July 2012 and January 2015, at UTC Propulsion and Aerospace Systems. - Pierre Beaudoin has been Chairman of the Board of Directors since July 2017, prior to which he was Executive Chairman of the Board of Directors since February 2015.
+From June 2008 until February 2015, he was President and Chief Executive Officer of Bombardier. - Dan Brennan has been Senior Vice President, Human Resources since February 10, 2017, prior to which he was Group Director Human Resources and Talent Development at CHR Plc since December 2014.
 Between August 2010 and November 2014, he was Senior Vice President, Global Head of Group Human Resources at ISS World Service.